grlucy/serverless-bank-api/README.md

 npm i -g @vue/cli
 ```

-To run the UI locally:
+To run the UI locally, you'll need a .env file in the serverless-bank-ui directory with a variable "VUE_APP_BANK_ENDPOINT".
+If you are running the API locally, you can set this equal to "http://localhost:3001/"; otherwise, use your deployed endpoint.
+Then run:
 ```
 cd serverless-bank-ui/
 npm i